padlocbio/padloc/README.md

 - **Prodigal == 2.6.3**
   *Hyatt, D., Chen, GL., Locascio, P.F., Land, M.L., Larimer, F.W., and Hauser, L.J.
 (2010) Prodigal: prokaryotic gene recognition and translation initiation site identification.
 BMC Bioinformatics 11, 119.*

-## References

-The HMMs in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built/curated using data from various sources, we encourage you to also give credit to these groups by citing them too, where applicable.

-Take a look in ... for the literature that guided model building/curation for each system.

-The relevant refences for individual HMMs can be found by inspecting the `hmm_meta.txt` file provided with [PADLOC-DB](https://github.com/padlocbio/padloc-db).

 ## License

 This software and data is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).